Connecting to Excel

 2. Drag and drop an Excel file

-The easiest way to work with an Excel file is to drag it from Windows Explorer and drop it directly onto the Dundas BI Explore window or the dashboard canvas.
+The easiest way to work with an Excel file is to drag it from Windows Explorer or Finder and drop it directly onto the Dundas BI Explore window or the dashboard canvas.
 This will automatically import the Excel data to Dundas BI and create a corresponding data connector.

 See Drag and drop an Excel file for more details.